 - Develop a shared vocabulary and practice between the teacher and student

-FAMILIES HAVE THREE OPTIONS FOR EIGHTH GRADE HISTORY
+FAMILIES HAVE TWO OPTIONS FOR EIGHTH GRADE HISTORY

 History (Option 1: Guardian of Freedom)

 - Guardian of Freedom, Land of Our Lady Series Vol. V, Textbook

 - Guardian of Freedom, Answer Key (Optional)

 Eighth Grade History looks at the United States and its place among other nations.
 It begins with a look at American business, labor, and farming.
 It then leads the student through World War I and World War II, ending with the preservation of American heritage and democracy.
 Before going through the text of a chapter, check out the activities, etc. at the end of the chapter and the end of the unit.

 History (Option 2: Light to the Nations Vol. II)